Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for BCBAs

-Aspiring board-certified behavior analysts must obtain a master’s in applied behavior analysis or another relevant field.
-Application requirements vary by ABA master’s program but may include a resume, letters of recommendation and a personal statement.
+Aspiring board-certified behavior analysts generally must obtain a master’s in applied behavior analysis or another relevant field.
+Application requirements vary by ABA master’s program but may include a resume, letters of recommendation, and a personal statement.

 What do BCBA therapists do?

-BCBA therapists influence an individual’s behavior by using applied behavior analysis (ABA) therapy.
-ABA therapy focuses on improving specific behaviors, such as learning, socializing, communication and occupational competence.
+BCBA therapists influence an individual’s behavior through applied behavior analysis (ABA).
+ABA therapy focuses on improving specific behaviors, such as learning, socializing, communication, and occupational competence.

 Who do BCBA therapists work with?